 Young children need to share their world with their significant adults.
-We set aside a special time during December for "Family Sharing," when a child and their family can share activities, traditions, and cultural identities unique to them, in the classroom.
-This kind of involvement sets a home and school connection pattern that research has shown to be one of the most critical factors in a child's long-term educational success.
+We set aside a special time during the month of December for "Family Sharing," when a child and their family can share activities, traditions, and cultural identities unique to them in the classroom.
+This kind of involvement sets a home and school connection pattern that research has shown to be among the most critical factors in a child's long-term educational success.